Accounting Royalties in Multiple Currencies ✪

-With Curve, you can report to your songwriters in differing currencies.
-This will allow you to upload income in multiple currencies, setting exchange rates for conversion into each currency, before setting any exchange rates missing at the point of calculation.
+With Curve, you can report to your artists in differing currencies.
+This will allow you to upload sales in multiple currencies, setting exchange rates for conversion into each currency, before setting any exchange rates missing at the point of calculation.
 This will ensure that $1 in reports out as $1 & is not subject to multiple conversions before royalty calculation.

 To utilise multicurrency, head into your Settings > General area.
 On the configuration tab, you have options to set up to three extra currencies in addition to your home currency.